+So, what are the differences between lowering springs and coilovers?
+Quite a few.
 While lowering springs and coilovers both serve generally the same purpose – making your car lower – they achieve this end in very different ways and provide noticeably distinct handling characteristics.
+But with a side-by-side comparison and by answering some simple questions, you’ll be better able to determine which route is right for you.

 - A cost-effective way of lowering your vehicle